openhpc/cloudwg/tutorials/pearc20/exercise3.md

 # Exercise 3: Building a Testbed
 ## An elastic OpenHPC system with Open OnDemand and X2go

-In this exercise, we will be provisioning a second OpenHPC system in Amazon Elastic Compute Cloud (Amazon EC2).
+In this exercise, we will be provisioning a second OpenHPC system in Amazon EC2.

 This system will feature:

 * a full OpenHPC software stack
 * containerization support using Podman and Singularity
-* Open Ondeman web portal
+* Open Ondemand web portal
-* X2go login node for remote X sessions
+* X2go login node for remote desktop sessions based on [XFCE](https://www.xfce.org/).

 In order to begin following along, you need to first follow the directions on the [Getting Started](getting-started.html) page in [Personal AWS cluster from scratch](getting-started.html#personal-aws-cluster-from-scratch) section or be running an [EventEngine tutorial cluster](getting-started.html#eventengine-tutorial-cluster).